Nyr/openvpn-install/README.md

 #Legacy (OpenVPN 2.2.x)

-It's the same script as *latest*, but with older TLS version and cipher suite, to support older devices.
+It's the same script as *latest*, but with TLS 1.0 instead of TLS 1.2 and AES-256-CBC instead of AES-128-GCM.
+(OpenVPN 2.2.x doesn't support `tls-min` and `tls-cipher`)

+Other features are still included.

 It will work for :
 - Debian 7
 - Ubuntu 12.04 LTS